skeoop/skeoop.github.io/Project-Reviews.md

     System.out.println("Cannot connect to OrderDao");
 }
 ```
-you can't "connect" to a DAO, you create it.
+the code doesn't "connect" to a DAO, it creates it.
 The real source of the
-error would be either a) connection is null, b) database doesn't have
+error is either a) connection is null, b) database doesn't have
 an Order table or schema is wrong, c) connection refused.

 You should write code for ORMLite to create tables, so a new installation doesn't have to.
 The `TableUtils` class has many useful methods for database management, including `TableUtils.createTableIfNotExists()`.